About this course

 - evidence of the learning capability and commitment to work at postgraduate level

-- identification of a research topic that falls within the department's capacities for supervision
+- a feasible and well-developed research proposal that falls within the department's capacities for supervision

-Research proposals should be of approximately 1000-1200 words (excluding bibliography), and might be expected to include the following:
+Research proposals should be 1000-1200 words (excluding bibliography), and will probably include:

-- statement of key research aims / questions
+- a statement of key research aims / questions

-- brief outline of key secondary literature on the topic, and an indication of the way the research might engage with scholarly debates.
+- a brief outline of key secondary literature on the topic, and an indication of the way the research might engage with scholarly debates

 Applications will be considered by at least two programme tutors, including the Programme Leader for MRes English.